Hungarian Parliament Building: History

 Budapest was united from three cities in 1873, namely Buda, Óbuda, and Pest.
-Seven years later the Diet resolved to establish a new, representative parliament building, expressing the sovereignty of the nation.
+Seven years later, the Diet resolved to establish a new, representative parliament building, expressing the sovereignty of the nation.
 The building was planned to face the Danube River.
 An international competition was held, and Imre Steindl emerged as the victor; the plans of two other competitors were later also realized in the form of the Ethnographic Museum and the Hungarian Ministry of Agriculture, both facing the Parliament Building.
+One reason that Steindl's proposal was chosen is that his neo-Gothic plans bore a strong resemblance with the Palace of Westminster in London.
+Leading Hungarian politicians of the 19th century found it extremely important that the country's new parliament building should symbolise their commitment to Western Europe, especially Britain, the country Hungarian reformers considered a political role model.
 Construction from the winning plan was started in 1885, and the building was inaugurated on the presumed 1,000th anniversary of the country in 1896.
-The keys to the building being handed over in 1902, however, It was not fully completed until 1904.
-The architect of the building first went blind and then later, died before its completion.
+With the keys to the building being handed over in 1902, it was however not fully completed until 1904, after which 40 million bricks, half a million precious stones and 40 kg of gold were used.
+The architect of the building first went blind and later died before the building's completion.